 It is the top of the tooth (the enamel), but it is broken and incomplete -- note that there is an outlining peninsula of structure, but the very top of the tooth is barely implied by, really, just a series of dots which coalesce in only some regions.
-A visualization such as this one is implied by the corresponding histogram and transfer function above.
 First, we can see that the histogram tails off in this area; this implies that there are few voxels which have these data values.
 If we have a constant region of space (defined by the red box) and we 'turn on' a small subset of the voxels in that space, statistically it is unlikely those voxels will be adjacent.
 Second, we can see a peak off to the left of the defined transfer function.
 It is generally true that peaks occur because a feature has a range of data values associated with it, and in our example here we have selected ("turned on") only a subset of that feature.
 Therefore, we should expect to see only a subset of the feature that this peak represents (the enamel).